nmlynch94/Dark-and-Darker-Linux/README.md

 # Dark and Darker flatpak (prereqs: flatpak)
 I created and maintain a flatpak repo here https://github.com/nmlynch94/com.darkanddarker.DaD along with a one-liner to install it.
 It will create an application shortcut in your desktop environment.
 Follow the instructions in the README.

-# Steam Proton (prereqs: protontricks, steam)
+# Steam Proton (prereqs: protontricks, steam, protonrup-qt)
 1. Download the [Blacksmith Installer](https://www.darkanddarker.com/)
+2. Install the latest proton-ge from protonup-qt and reboot steam.
-2. In Steam, choose Games -> Add Non-Steam Game to My Library
+3. In Steam, choose Games -> Add Non-Steam Game to My Library
-3. Choose Browse, and select the blacksmith installer.exe
+4. Choose Browse, and select the blacksmith installer.exe
-4. Right Click -> properties and add double quotes around the "target" path
+5. Right Click -> properties and add double quotes around the "target" path
-5. Under Compatibility, choose Proton Experimental
+6. Under Compatibility, choose Proton GE
-6. Launch and install blacksmith.
+7. Launch and install blacksmith.
 Close the sign-in window before logging in.
-7. Run protontricks and choose the prefix for you shortcut
+8. Run protontricks and choose the prefix for you shortcut
-8. Install wininet and urlmon.
+9. Install wininet, vcrun2022, and urlmon.
 This may take awhile and, if you run protontricks outside the cli, it will appear to be doing nothing for awhile.
-9. Perform the voip fix DLL override in the final section using protontricks to access winecfg.
+10. Perform the voip fix DLL override in the final section using protontricks to access winecfg.
-10. Change the target to BlacksmithBootstrap.exe inside your steam prefix at "<prefix>"/drive_c/Program Files/IRONMACE/Blacksmith/".
+11. Change the target to BlacksmithBootstrap.exe inside your steam prefix at "<prefix>"/drive_c/Program Files/IRONMACE/Blacksmith/".
 Add double quotes around the target path again.
-11. Launch!
+12. Launch!

 # Wine (prereqs: wine-ge, winetricks)
 1. Download the latest wine-ge